Local 313 Electrical Apprenticeship and Training

 - Five-year Systematic Program of Learning- Apprentices can obtain all the essential knowledge and skills necessary for becoming a Journeyman Inside Wireman.

 - 8000 Hours of On-the-Job Training—Apprentices train to proficiency in installation, maintenance and troubleshooting of various electrical systems on commercial and industrial job sites.

-Please review the below attachements for informtion pertaining to application for possible selection into the apprenticeship program.
-Continue to monotor the "apprenticeship and training" main tab for current Covid operational changes.
+Please review the attachments below for information pertaining to the application for possible selection into the apprenticeship program.
+Continue to monitor the "apprenticeship and training" main tab for current operational changes.